 During my recent trip to Stuttgart I really packed the activities in.
 I was fortunate enough to see a little of what the region has to offer.
 As a result I have been able to compile a little list of recommendations of what to see and do in Stuttgart.

 Flights to Stuttgart if planned in advance can be inexpensive.
 The airport is very efficient and fluid which makes passage through very easy.
-The rail services can be accessed directly from the station, which makes getting into the city easy, only taking 30 minutes.
+The rail service to get from the train station into the Stuttgart can be accessed directly from the station, which makes getting into the city easy, only taking 30 minutes.
 You need to change trains once, but it is simple and there are signs everywhere.